rapidsai-community/notebooks-contrib/README.md

-# RAPIDS Extended Notebooks
+# RAPIDS Notebooks-Contrib
 ## Intro
-Welcome to the extended notebooks repo!
+Welcome to the contributed notebooks repo! (formerly known as Notebooks-Extended)

 The purpose of this collection of notebooks is to help users understand what RAPIDS has to offer, learn why, how, and when including RAPIDS in a data science pipeline makes sense, and contain community contributions of RAPIDS knowledge.
+The difference between this repo and the [Notebooks Repo](https://github.com/rapidsai/notebooks) are
+1. These are vetted, community-contributed notebooks (includes RPAIDS team member contributions).

-Many of these notebooks use additional PyData ecosystem packages, and include code for downloading datasets, thus they require network connectivity.
-If running on a system with no network access, please use the [core notebooks repo](https://github.com/rapidsai/notebooks).
+1. These notebooks won't run on airgapped systems, which is one of our container requirements.
+Many RAPIDS notebooks use additional PyData ecosystem packages, and include code for downloading datasets, thus they require network connectivity.
+If running on a system with no network access, please download all the data that you plan to use ahead of time or simply use the [core notebooks repo](https://github.com/rapidsai/notebooks).

 ## Installation